decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-02-13-strong-chain-quality.md

 * **BFT vote**: A party only votes for a block if it contains all the inputs in its inclusion list.

-It is easy to check that this protocol satisfies post-GST SCQ, provides censorship resistance and is live for an honest leader.
+It is easy to check that this protocol sketch can be converted into a full protocol that satisfies post-GST SCQ, provides censorship resistance, and is live for an honest leader.
 Adding pre-GST SCQ would also require waiting for a quorum of values or lists in each round.
 We will expand on this protocol and its generalizations in later posts.

 ## Strong Chain Quality and ordering